joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/Templates/LessonPromptTemplate.md

       `=== EndSection: Key Takeaways ===`

 3. Questions:
     - Create at least 5 multiple-choice questions relevant to Dependency Injection.
 Include an explanation for each answer to reinforce understanding.
-Use the following format:
+    - Wrap the question section as follows:
+      ```
+      {| questions |}
       [
           {
               "id": "dependency_injection_q1",